zakimjz/zakimjz.github.io/pages/courses/mlib/assign4.md

 In particular, use the testing sequences in the file "family_classification_sequences.csv".
 This file has 324018 sequences from different protein families.
-The true class for these sequences is listed in the last column of the file "family_classification_metadata.csv".
+The true class for these sequences is listed in the "FamilyID" of the file "family_classification_metadata.tab".

 For each family, you should as positive class the sequences that have the given family label, and then you should select an equal number of random